 The process of baking sourdough loaves can take 2 or 3 days – the key is to get into a rhythm; working from home allows me to periodically check my dough, letting it rise through the day, or at night in the fridge.
 Feeding people with sourdough feels like a real achievement; it’s a challenge, and has not been without its setbacks, but the wait has been worth it – there’s nothing like the tangy, full taste of sourdough, or the pleasure on the faces of those I feed it to.
 I bake sourdough loaves for lunch on my writing workshops and participants always come back for more.

-If all of these things give me so much pleasure, the process of writing about them, and sharing these ideas with others, only heightens the experience!
-There’s something about getting things down in black and white that allows us to really ground what we’re thinking and feeling, maybe allowing us to find out new things about ourselves.
+If all of these things give me so much pleasure, the process of writing about them, and sharing ideas with others, only heightens the experience!
+There’s something really grounding about getting things down in black and white that tunes us into what we’re thinking and feeling, maybe allowing us to find out new things about ourselves.
 Regular writing in a journal – your experiences, thoughts, ideas – in fact just about anything that’s significant to you is guaranteed to bring more calm, mindfulness and creativity into your life.
 And what’s more, there’s a cumulative effect that leaves you with your own personal biography; something you can re-read in the future, helping you to come to better understandings of yourself.